WangLabCSU/SigBridgeR/vignettes/Full_Tutorial.md

 This will generates three UMAP plots (one for each group specified in `group_by`, passed to `Seurat::DimPlot`), stored in a list.
 When `plot_show = TRUE`, you will see a composite plot displaying all groups together.

-Or suppose you have performed `scPAS` screening on your Seurat object andwant to visualize the distribution of prediction confidence scores, you may reference and use the following code:
+Or suppose you have performed `scPAS` screening on your Seurat object and want to visualize the distribution of prediction confidence scores, you may reference and use the following code:

 ```{r umap_exmaple2}
 umaps <- FetchUMAP(